RubyNixx/Process_Mining_R_Healthcare/README.md

 ### Usage
-The R code provides examples using 1 dataset of the different types of visualisations using the bupaverse package.
+The R code provides examples, using 1 dataset, of the different types of visualisations for process mining you can create using the bupaverse package.

 #### Outputs
 Charts are outputted to screen when you run the code.

 #### Datasets

 Fake data is used within project, which has been manually transformed to meet NHS Data Dictionary fields.
+(Bssed on this dataset: https://gitlab.com/healthcare2/process-mining-tutorial/-/blob/master/ArtificialPatientTreatment.csv?ref_type=heads)

-The script loads this from a excel file and then generates a event log.
+The script loads this from the test data excel file and then generates a event log, so the only change you should need to make to get this to run on your own instance is to re-direct the readexcel file path to your own.

+There are 100 test pathways, of which some look like rework, to make it easier as a beginner select a smaller set of pathways to understand the range of visualisation.

 ### Contributing